dawsers/hyprscroller/README.md

 ## Pinning a Column

-`scroller:pin` and `scroller:unpin` manage *pinned* columns.
+`scroller:pin` manages *pinned* columns (toggles *pinned* status).
 Having a column *pinned* is useful to keep some column as an immovable reference; for example some documentation or important code you want to always have available while changing focus to other columns.

+`scroller:pin` will *pin* a column if none is *pinned*, otherwise will *unpin* the *pinned* one.
+So to move the *pin* from one column to another, call `scroller:pin` twice, one to *unpin* the currently *pinned* one, and the second to *pin* the active column.

 There can only be one *pinned* column per workspace.
 The column will stay in place while the flag is on.
 That means the rest of the columns (even the